 Cordova has the Reluctant Fisherman Inn and Prince William Motel for accommodations, several restaurants, a laundromat, groceries, auto rentals at the airport; boat, bike and kayak rentals.
-Cordova Outboard 907-424-3220, provides sales and services and there are 2 banks; a variety of small shops; recreation center and swimming pool; and a small boat harbor.
-The Cordova Center built in 2015, now holds the library with free internet and WiFi, the museum, city hall and a theatre.
+Cordova Outboard (907) 424-3220, provides sales and services and there are 2 banks; a variety of small shops; recreation center and swimming pool; and a small boat harbor.
+The Cordova Center holds the library with free internet and WiFi, the museum, city hall and a theater.
 Camping at Shelter Cove 0.6 mile on Orca Road, or Odiak Camper Park (flat gravel sites).
-Reserve sites at the Bidarki Recreation Center phone 907-4224-7282.
+Reserve sites at the Bidarki Recreation Center phone (907) 424-7282.

 - Cordova Fishermen’s Memorial, The Southeasterly, by local sculptor Joan Bugbee Jackson is a favorite photo subject for visitors.

-- Cordova Historical Museum in the Cordova Center offers an excellent overview of the area’s history; open Memorial Day to Labor Day.
+- Cordova Historical Museum in the Cordova Center offers an excellent overview of the area’s history; open year round.

 - Ilanka Cultural Center holds artifacts and contemporary artwork from local Eyak tribe.
 On site gift shop has beautiful and authentic crafts for purchase.
-Open weekdays 10 a.m.–6 p.m.
+Open weekdays 10 a.m.–5 p.m.

 - Watch Birds.
 The Copper River Delta is one of the most important stopover places in the Western Hemisphere for the largest shorebird migration in the world.
 Shorebird Festival is held in May.
 See trumpeter swans in summer at Alaganik Slough.